Self Made Man (Terminator: The Sarah Connor Chronicles): Production

 "Self Made Man" was written by Toni Graphia, and was director Holly Dale's first foray into the Terminator franchise.
+Ashley Edward Miller and Zack Stentz produced the episode, while the music was composed by Bear McCreary.

-Graphia vetted the episode's historical information alongside T:TSCC department heads, and History for Hire, a prop house specializing in period pieces.
+Graphia vetted the episode's historical information alongside the show's department heads, and History for Hire, a prop house specializing in period pieces.
 All of the 1920s scenes were shot on the Warner Bros. backlot, which itself was inaugurated during the same era.
 "Myron Stark's" meeting Rudolph Valentino (Branden R. Morgan) at the premiere of The Sheik is the first occasion of the series referencing a real-life person.
 The fictional Pico Tower was written at the intersection of Pico Boulevard and 3rd Street, despite the two roadways running parallel in real life.
 Costume designer Amanda Friedland created the flapper-themed wardrobe for "Self Made Man".
 Production wrapped on "Self Made Man" on October 15, 2008.

 Reception

 Reviewing the episode for IGN, Travis Fickett extolled Summer Glau's performance, and held it up as an example of her acting ability keeping the whole series from failing.
 Fickett also explained that "Self Made Man" received better ratings than the preceding episodes of the series' second season.
 At the website Television Without Pity (TWoP), the staff review rated the episode a "C", and specifically took issue with the suspension of disbelief required for Cameron's ability to find anything and everything about the Myron Stark storyline in a closed public library; as of January 2010, 757 of their readers awarded it an average grade of "B+".